graphile/crystal/postgraphile/website/postgraphile/config.md

 separate option because it's used in both the `gather` phase (for introspection) and at runtime.

-Generally it's best to construct this by using the `makePgConfigs` helper (see below), but if you want to know the nitty-gritty: each entry in the list is an object with the following keys (only `name` and `adaptor` are required):
+Generally it's best to construct this by using the `makePgConfig` helper from the adaptor(s) you are using (see below), but if you want to know the
+nitty-gritty: each entry in the list is an object with the following keys (only `name` and `adaptor` are required):

 - `name: string` - an arbitrary unique name for this config; please keep it alphanumeric!